A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts

 \subsection{The non-backtracking matrix of the configuration model}

-In this subsection, we will restate Theorem \ref{th:Fr} in terms of the spectral gap of the non-backtracking matrix.
-For the forthcoming probabilistic analysis, we will define in a slightly unusual way this non-backtracking matrix.
-It will be tuned to the configuration model, this probabilistic model is closely related to the uniform distribution on $\cG_d(n)$ and it is simple enough to allow explicit computation, for background, we refer to \cite{MR1864966}.
+In this subsection, we restate Theorem \ref{th:Fr} in terms of the spectral gap of the non-backtracking matrix.
+For the forthcoming probabilistic analysis, we define in a slightly unusual way this non-backtracking matrix.
+It is tuned to the configuration model.
+This probabilistic model is closely related to the uniform distribution on $\cG_d(n)$ and it is simple enough to allow explicit computation; we refer to \cite{MR1864966}.
 To this end, we define the finite sets

-An element of $V$ will be called a vertex and an element of $E$, a half-edge.
-The set
+An element of $V$ will be called a vertex and an element of $\vec E$, a half-edge.
+The subset of $\vec E$